-MSOD 611-613.
-Applied Research Project (2)
+MSOD 611-616.
+Applied Research Project (1)

-If additional time is needed to complete the MSOD project, students may petition to enroll in this course for up to three additional trimesters (two units each trimester).
-Continuous enrollment is required until completion of the project.
+If additional time is needed to complete the MSOD project or other unfinished requirements, student may be enrolled in this course for up to six additional trimesters (one unit per trimester).
+Unless a student is on an approved leave of absence, continuous enrollment is required until completion of the project.